lizachat/mail-listener/readme.md

 # Overview

-Updated Mail-listener2 library for node.js.
+Fixed version for Liza.

 Get notification when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
 Uses IMAP protocol.

 Updated Mail-listener2 includes changes and improvements from another forks.